A topic from the subject of Quantification in Chemistry.

 Procedure:

-- Prepare the chromatographic system according to the manufacturer's instructions.
+1. Prepare the chromatographic system according to the manufacturer's instructions.
+Ensure the column is properly equilibrated with the mobile phase.

-- Inject a known amount of the sample into the chromatographic system.
+5. Inject a known volume of the sample into the chromatographic system.

 Key Procedures: